ntaraujo/ntaraujo/README.md

 ### 💬 Ask me about

-Programming paradigms, data structures, languages structures, how parsers work, lexers, tokens... abstract and concrete syntax trees, the python world, material design, and beautiful linuxes
+Programming paradigms, data structures, languages structures, and any stuff related to how programming was created, structured and work today.

+The python world, selenium, material design, and beautiful linuxes

 ### 📫 How to reach me